American Outdoor Brands (NASDAQ:AOUT) Lowered to “Hold” at Zacks Investment Research

-Zacks Investment Research cut shares of American Outdoor Brands (NASDAQ:AOUT) from a buy rating to a hold rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of American Outdoor Brands (NASDAQ:AOUT) from a buy rating to a hold rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “American Outdoor Brands, Inc. is a provider of outdoor products and accessories, including hunting, fishing, camping, shooting and personal security and defense products, for rugged outdoor enthusiasts.
 The company produces products under the brands Caldwell(R); Crimson Trace(R); Wheeler(R); Tipton(R); Frankford Arsenal(R); Lockdown(R); BOG(R); Hooyman(R); Smith & Wesson Accessories(R); M&P Accessories(R); Thompson/Center Arms Accessories(TM); Performance Center Accessories(R); Schrade(R); Old Timer(R); Uncle Henry(R); Imperial(R); BUBBA(R); UST(R); LaserLyte(R); and MEAT!.
 American Outdoor Brands, Inc. is based in COLUMBIA. “

-A number of other brokerages have also recently issued reports on AOUT.
-Wedbush began coverage on shares of American Outdoor Brands in a research report on Wednesday, August 26th.
+Other analysts have also issued reports about the company.
+Wedbush began coverage on American Outdoor Brands in a research note on Wednesday, August 26th.
 They issued a neutral rating and a $17.50 target price for the company.
-Lake Street Capital began coverage on American Outdoor Brands in a research note on Tuesday, September 1st.
-They issued a buy rating and a $21.00 price target for the company.
+Lake Street Capital began coverage on American Outdoor Brands in a research report on Tuesday, September 1st.
+They issued a buy rating and a $21.00 price objective for the company.

-American Outdoor Brands (NASDAQ:AOUT) last announced its earnings results on Thursday, September 3rd.
-The company reported $0.35 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.30) by $0.65.
-The business had revenue of $50.47 million during the quarter, compared to the consensus estimate of $41.50 million.
-On average, sell-side analysts forecast that American Outdoor Brands will post 0.97 EPS for the current year.
+American Outdoor Brands (NASDAQ:AOUT) last released its quarterly earnings data on Thursday, September 3rd.
+The company reported $0.35 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.30) by $0.65.
+The company had revenue of $50.47 million for the quarter, compared to analyst estimates of $41.50 million.
+On average, analysts predict that American Outdoor Brands will post 0.97 EPS for the current year.

-In related news, CFO Hugh Andrew Fulmer purchased 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 23rd.
-The stock was acquired at an average price of $13.26 per share, with a total value of $132,600.00.
-Following the completion of the purchase, the chief financial officer now directly owns 36,707 shares in the company, valued at $486,734.82.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CFO Hugh Andrew Fulmer acquired 10,000 shares of the stock in a transaction that occurred on Wednesday, September 23rd.
+The stock was purchased at an average cost of $13.26 per share, for a total transaction of $132,600.00.
+Following the completion of the transaction, the chief financial officer now directly owns 36,707 shares in the company, valued at $486,734.82.
+The purchase was disclosed in a legal filing with the SEC, which is available at the SEC website.

 About American Outdoor Brands